 This course examines cellular and molecular concepts in disease treatment and prevention.
 Students will study important aspects of preventative measures such as immunisation, sterilisation and disinfection.
-Basic and molecular aspects of drug treatment including pharmacodynamics, pharmacokinetics and interactions will also be addressed.
+Basic and molecular aspects of drug treatment including pharmacodynamics, pharmacokinetics and drug interactions will also be addressed.
 The principles of chemotherapy for antibiotics, antineoplastic and immunosuppressant agents and radiotherapy will also be discussed and the theoretical aspects of treatment and prevention will be explored.
-Additionally, students will be provided with an extensive practical experience that will include pharmacotherapeutic and nonpharamcotherapeutic sessions inclusive of drug action and interactions, antimicrobial screening susceptibility, cytotoxicity assays and immunoassays.
+Additionally, students will be provided with an extensive practical experience that will include pharmacotherapeutic and non-pharamcotherapeutic sessions inclusive of drug action and interactions, antimicrobial screening and susceptibility, cytotoxicity assays and immunoassays.

-COURSE CODE: HESC3016 TITLE: Healthcare Data Analytics 2 (New) CREDITS: 3 SCHEDULE: YEAR 3, Semester 2
+TITLE: Healthcare Data Analytics 2 (New)